Chewbaka69/PlexShare/README.md

 Web Application standalone that provide the management of local users, many server and the libraries.

 # Description
+With this web application, your friends can create an account directly on your server.
+You can manage permission by user or by library like limit of number streaming, quality and other You can add the server of your friend, and use only one interface to share with all of your friend.

 # Features
 - Register and Login without plex.tv account